cynkra/indiedown/README.md

 See the vignette for details.

-### Minute 10: Create a new RMarkdown from your template in RStudio.
+### Create a new RMarkdown from your template in RStudio.